The WTA Strasbourg Tennis Tournament is played on outdoor clay courts in at the Tennis Club de Strasbourg in Strasbourg, France.

 Draw

-The draws for the singles and doubles tournaments in Strasbourg will be available to view on the WTA tour website closer to the start of the tournament.
+The draws for the singles and doubles tournaments in Strasbourg are available to view on the WTA tour website (See links below).

 Schedule

-Below is the expected schedule for the 2023 Strasbourg tennis tournament with 1st round matches being played on the 21st and 22nd of May and the singles final being played on Sunday, the 26th of May 2023.
+Below was the schedule for the 2023 Strasbourg tennis tournament with 1st round matches being played on the 21st and 22nd of May and the singles final being played on Saturday, the 27th of May 2023.

 Date | Round |